 No matter your health, wealth, or age, it is always a wise time to consider what will happen to your estate after you pass away.
 Our estate planning attorneys understand the trepidation with which many individuals consider their own mortality, so it is our goal to guide clients through the process of developing comprehensive estate planning documents that cover contingencies and explicitly describe your wishes regarding who gets what and when, as well as your wishes regarding end of life care.
 We draft a wide range of documents including wills, trusts (including special needs trusts and charitable trusts), financial power of attorney, medical power of attorney, living will, and property ownership documentation (including joint tenancy and tenancy in common).

 David Lonski practices this area of law.

 It is not uncommon for employees to get hurt at work.
 Worker's compensation claims generally arise from one of three situations.
 First, a single accident, such as an instance of a worker falling down stairs, dropping a heavy object on his/her foot, or a crush injury on heavy industrial machinery.
 Second, repetitive motions, which include injuries typically due to performing the same task over and over for weeks, months, or years.
 Joints and connective tissue can quickly break down leading to muscle strain or chronic joint pain.
 Carpal tunnel syndrome is also another example.
 Third, toxic exposure, in which some workers are breathing in air or are handling chemicals that have disastrous effects on their health.
 This includes breathing in asbestos fibers or working with hazardous chemicals.

-Two attorneys who practice worker's compensation for the firm are Kelley W. Lavery and William J. Shipers.
+An attorney who practices worker's compensation for the firm is William J. Shipers.